-Above: PISCES’ research to create ISRU basalt tiles will stack up to the challenge of a NASA STTR grant project.
+Above: PISCES’ sintered basalt tiles stack up to the challenge of a durable ISRU building material for the Moon/Mars.

-An additive manufacturing project led by Masten Space Systems in partnership with PISCES was named last month among the top 15 most exciting 3-D printing projects funded by NASA this year.
+A Phase 1 additive manufacturing project led by Masten Space Systems in partnership with PISCES has been named among the top 15 most exciting 3-D printing projects funded by NASA this year.
 3Dprint.com recognized the project among more than 300 selected for NASA STTR and SBIR grant funding.

-The project aims to develop a low-energy additive construction technique to build infrastructure on the moon and Mars using a novel binding agent.
-PISCES has been researching basalt sintering using heat; the inclusion of a binder in an aqueous solution would eliminate the requirement of a high-energy input.
-Initial tests have shown the binding agent will also work in the vacuum of space, and could be a game changer for additive manufacturing applications on other worlds.
+The project aims to develop a low-energy additive construction technique to build infrastructure on the Moon and Mars using a novel binding agent.
+PISCES has been researching basalt sintering using heat; the inclusion of a binder in an aqueous solution would eliminate the requirement of high-energy input.
+Initial tests have shown the binding agent will also work in the vacuum of space and could be a game changer for additive manufacturing applications on other worlds.